Gallifantjack/jg-website/README.md

 - About

   - consider timeline for about page? like karpathy
-  - currently removed and moved most to home page

 - Projects

+  - clean up videos and thumbnails
+  - add new ones e.g. cms
-  - make videos for projects
+  - add filter button for type
-  - add thumbnails square
+  - add sort for featured, most recent etc.

 - navbar

   - Logo
-  - google scholar / linked in / git
+  - google scholar / linked in

 - Search

   - See if can filter what is searched
   - If not, then remove all unnecessary links so search is not screwed up

 - Footer
-  - add made using vercel tss next js etc
-  - sort columns
+  - finalise footer text